The Check Engine Light should stay on when you turn the ignition to ON position, and until you start the engine, the light should turn off.

 - Sedona and other models.

-Can I Reset Kia Check Engine light by Disconnecting the Battery?
+Can I Reset the Kia Check Engine light by Disconnecting the Battery?

 Resetting the Kia check engine light by disconnecting the battery is not recommended for the following reasons: